Qatar throws Egypt $2.5 billion lifeline to prop up pound

 Qatar's handout appears to be another example of the Gulf state seeking to deepen its influence in a Middle East being reshaped by revolts that have unseated long-serving autocrats.
 Doha supported the uprising in Libya and remains a major backer of the revolt against Syrian President Bashar al-Assad.

-The aid is a political and economic bonus for both President Mohamed Mursi and the Muslim Brotherhood, the group that propelled him to power in a June election.

-It eases the pressure on Mursi to negotiate an IMF agreement that will require him to implement unpopular austerity measures.
-That will be a relief for the Brotherhood as it gears up for forthcoming parliamentary polls.

-"There was an initial package of $2.5 billion, of which $0.5 billion was a grant and $2 billion a deposit," Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani told reporters, referring to the aid it has provided since Egypt's uprising two years ago.
+"There was an initial package of $2.5 billion, of which $0.5 billion was a grant and $2 billion a deposit," Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani told reporters after meeting Egypt's Islamist president, Mohamed Mursi.

-"We discussed transferring one of the deposits into an additional grant so that the grants became $1 billion and the deposits doubled to around $4 billion," he said of the new aid after meeting Mursi.
+"We discussed transferring one of the deposits into an additional grant so that the grants became $1 billion and the deposits doubled to around $4 billion," he said.

 Hamad added that the new Qatari grants and deposits with Egypt's central bank had all arrived.
 "Some of the final details with the deposits are being worked on with the technical people, but the amount is there," he said.